 Would you like to know more about how ivault.app works?
 Leave a comment in the comment section below.
 We are looking forward to answering your questions.
 You can also subscribe to the ivault newsletter here for the latest news.

-In short: Arman Sarhaddar answered one important question in his presentation at the Park Hyatt Hotel in Zurich: Why does ivault use blockchain technology?
+In short: Arman Sarhaddar answered a key question in his presentation at the Park Hyatt Hotel in Zurich: Why does ivault use blockchain technology?
 There are 6 benefits of the blockchain which you can read more about in this blog entry that comes with another video of the CEO and founder of Vault Security Systems AG.

 In this video Arman gives 6 more reasons why we should use blockchain in general.
 Don’t forget to change the settings in the bottom right corner of the YouTube video to turn on English subtitles, if you don’t understand German.
 You can also read about this 6 blockchain advantages below.